FossPrime/feathers-nedb-fuzzy-search/README.md

 const search = require('feathers-nedb-fuzzy-search')
 const messages = app.service('messages')

-messages.hooks({
+// Enable for message service, may use app.hooks too. messages.hooks({
   before: {
     // Pass an array of fields to be included in fuzzy search.